apache/flink/docs/libs/gelly_guide.md

     <img alt="Spargel Example Input" width="75%" src="img/spargel_example_input.png" />
 </p>

-In Gelly, the edges and vertices have a more intuitive definition: edges and vertices being represented by separate types `Edge`, `Vertex`.
+In Gelly, the edges and vertices have a more intuitive definition: they are represented by separate types `Edge`, `Vertex`.
 After defining the edge data set, we can create a Graph from it.

 {% highlight java %}